huangye177/nodejsprototype/README.md

 ### mongo_odmprocess.js

-This script use the same delete-insert-query event chain and interval mechanism as described for mongo_basicprocess.js.
+This script uses the same delete-insert-query event chain and interval mechanism as described for mongo_basicprocess.js.
 The difference is, each insert interval means 5000 Documents are generated and (to be) inserted in each interval; this is because of more RAM usage requirement from the adopted ODM framework: mongoose.